Travel Trailer and Tow Vehicle Dynamics

 If severe yawing occurs above a critical speed (specific to each rig and its loading) the yaw may self- trigger into jack-knifing.
 It is fuelled by the rig’s kinetic energy.
 Once triggered, if travelling at speed, this sequence is almost impossible for a driver to correct.

-A conventional caravan and tow vehicle are inherently unstable.
+A conventional travel trailer and tow vehicle are inherently unstable.
 A sanely designed, laden and driven rig is nevertheless safe as long as the speed is not excessive for that rig.

-Depending also on loading, every combination of tow vehicle and caravan has a so-called critical speed.
+Depending also on loading, every combination of tow vehicle and travel trailer has a so-called critical speed.
 Once above that speed, yawing can irreversibly escalate out of driver control.

-That critical speed, and the degree of yaw, is directly associated with the tow vehicle’s mass relative to the caravan’s mass (and particularly mass distribution).
-It is also associated with caravan length, hitch overhang, tyre type and size, sidewall stiffness and pressure etc.
+That critical speed, and the degree of yaw, is directly associated with the tow vehicle’s mass relative to the travel trailer’s mass (and particularly mass distribution).
+It is also associated with travel trailer length, hitch overhang, tyre type and size, sidewall stiffness and pressure etc.

 All of the above (and more) is involved.
 The longer and the lighter the tow vehicle (and its tow ball mass) the lower that critical speed.
 The onset of critical behaviour is sudden.
 Because of this, the still-common suggestion ‘accelerate to dampen yawing’ is risky except at low speed.